Sweeping the Chambers

 about Vakil Forest Shomer

-I have twice directed NWSC (1986, and 1999) and was part of the founding group that presented NWSC in 1978, near Eugene.
+“I have twice directed NWSC (1986, and 1999) and was part of the founding group that inaugurated NWSC in 1978.

-Pir Moineddin (Murshid Samuel Lewis' successor) tapped me for Ziraat leadership in 1975—so this Camp is a 50th anniversary for me in this work, one may say.
-He also empowered me to lead Dances of Universal Peace in that year.
-In 1996 he formally initiated me as Experienced Farmer for the Sufi Ruhaniat International (SRI) and I led that activity for the SRI for the next twenty years.
-For seven years, until his death in 2001 he was my Guide and mentor in the Sufi Soulwork activity.
-Since then I have given individual Soulwork sessions and occasionally, group sessions.
+“Pir Moineddin Jablonski engaged me for Ziraat leadership in 1975—thus this Camp is a 50th anniversary for me in this work.
+In 1996 he formally empowered me to lead this activity for the Sufi Ruhaniat International, which I continued for the next twenty years.
+For seven years prior to his death in 2001, Moineddin was my Guide and mentor in the Sufi Soulwork activity as well.

-I am a professional seedman with a bioregional focus, beginning in 1974 with the nonprofit Abundant Life Seed Foundation and continuing since 1992 with my sole-owned business, Inside Passage Seeds, in Port Townsend, Washington.
+“I am a professional seedman with a bioregional focus, beginning in 1974 with the nonprofit Abundant Life Seed Foundation and continuing since 1992 with my sole-owned native-seed business, Inside Passage Seeds, in Port Townsend, Washington.”

-• with David Yager
+with David Yager

 A typical Class begins with prayers and songs of Gratitude.
 We then move to an ELF* Qi Gong Form, “The Awake Form” which is designed to awaken us starting from the outside and moving inside and from the top of our head to the bottom of our feet.
 It incorporates body tapping, slapping, rubbing, scrubbing, spinal stretching, flicking and shaking hands, arms and the entire body, shoulder rolling, sounding, growling, spinal rolling and twisting, Ki Ai’s, Hip circling and stretching, Laughing, Dispersing Emotional Energy and Centering.